opentok/opentok-reconnection/Android-sample/README.md

 1. Import the project into Android Studio.

-   To import the project directly into Android Studio:

    * In Android Studio, choose *File > New > Import Project* and choose the `settings.gradle` file in the `Android-sample` directory.
 Or, if you are viewing the Android Studio welcome screen, click "Import Project".